Vero-Ventures/transaction-classification-bot/README.md

     - `home/page.txs`: The tailwind file for the home page that acts as the base for the selection and review components.
 It has a function to call and get the transactions and a function to switch between components when needed.
 The UI uses components and simply determines which component to display.
 It then passes the nessasary data and displays what the component returns.

+    - `privacy-policy/page.tsx`: The privacy policy page that is linked in the footer of the site.
+It is a simple page that displays the privacy policy for the site.

     - `api/auth/options.ts`: Define key information for the authorization method such as token provider info, user info, max session length and setting the callbacks to use.

     - `api/auth/route.ts`: Simple route to call to check if the user is logged in and update the cookies.